 Look After Your Salmon Fishing Kit

 A serious salmon fisher will take great pride in making sure they've got the correct equipment levels and everything is in good working order.
 It's the little things that count in salmon fishing like having a couple of your known favourite salmon flies as spares and an extra length of leader material coiled up in your pocket and a pair of forceps clipped onto your fishing jacket to ease the unhooking process to get the fish back into the stream quicker.
-Get your tackle bag perfectly organised and prepared and your fly reel with that faint smell of WD40 and you'll be amazed how when that side of things is in perfect order how you'll then take your fishing approach even more seriously.
+Have your tackle bag perfectly organised and your fly reel with that faint smell of WD40 and you'll be amazed when that side of things is in perfect order how you'll then take your fishing approach even more seriously.
 Clean your fly line frequently too and not just at the end of the season for optimal performance through your rod rings.
 Airflo Whizz Lube is amazing cleaner and I use this after at least every third river outing once I've dried my fly line & backing at home.

 The Productive Messy Salmon Fly Box